‘Mean Girls’ quotes earn Lindsay Lohan teen movie surprising Writers Guild Award nomination

-One exception is this year's multinational, Spanish-language nominee The Motorcycle Diaries, which was deemed eligible because the Walter Salles-directed, partly U.S.-funded road movie/political drama was produced according to guild regulations.
+One exception is this year’s multinational, Spanish-language nominee The Motorcycle Diaries / Diarios de motocicleta, which was deemed eligible because the Walter Salles-directed, partly U.S.-funded road movie/political drama was produced according to guild regulations.

-Non-WGA Award contenders still in the running for the Academy Awards
+Non-WGA Award contenders eligible for the Academy Awards

-Although ineligible for the WGA Awards, well-regarded non-English-language films such as The Sea Inside, Bad Education, and A Very Long Engagement remain potential Academy Award contenders, as the Academy of Motion Picture Arts and Sciences has a different set of eligibility rules.
+Although ineligible for the WGA Awards, well-regarded non-English-language films such as Alejandro Amenábar’s The Sea Inside, Pedro Almodóvar’s Bad Education, and Jean-Pierre Jeunet’s A Very Long Engagement, remain potential Oscar contenders, as the Academy of Motion Picture Arts and Sciences has a different set of eligibility rules.

-In early 2004, for instance, the French-language The Barbarian Invasions and the Portuguese-language City of God were left off the WGA Awards' list; yet both went on to receive Oscar nominations.
+In early 2004, for instance, Denys Arcand’s French-language Canadian family drama The Barbarian Invasions and Fernando Meirelles’ Portuguese-language Brazilian social/crime drama City of God were left off the WGA Awards’ list.
+Yet both films went on to receive Oscar nominations in the screenwriting categories.

-The previous year, the same off/on thing happened with the Spanish-language titles Y Tu Mamá También and Talk to Her.
-The latter would earn screenwriter-director Pedro Almodóvar the Best Original Screenplay Oscar.
+The previous year, the same off/on thing happened with two Spanish-language titles: Alfonso Cuarón’s Mexican comedy-drama Y Tu Mamá También and Pedro Almodóvar’s Spanish drama Talk to Her.
+The latter would earn screenwriter-director Almodóvar the Best Original Screenplay Oscar.

-Also absent from the 2003 WGA Awards list was Roman Polanski's English-language The Pianist, a mostly European production that ultimately received the Best Adapted Screenplay Oscar.
+Also absent from the 2003 WGA Awards list was Roman Polanski’s English-language The Pianist, a Polish-British-French-German co-production that ultimately received the Best Adapted Screenplay Oscar.

-And in 2001, the French-made, WGA Award-bypassed Amelie was listed as one of the Academy Award nominees for Best Original Screenplay.
+And in 2002, Jean-Pierre Jeunet’s French-made, WGA Award-bypassed Amélie found itself listed as one of the Academy Award nominees for Best Original Screenplay.

 WGA Awards vs. animated films + iffy ‘Mean Girls’

 Something else: bizarrely, animated films are not allowed to compete for the WGA Awards.
-The Academy has no such rule.
+The Academy Awards have no such rule.

-Shrek (2001) and Finding Nemo (2003) are two recent animated features that received Oscar nominations in the writing categories.
-This year, the same will probably happen with Brad Bird's The Incredibles.
+Andrew Adamson and Vicky Jenson’s Shrek (2001) and Andrew Stanton’s Finding Nemo (2003) are two recent animated features that received Oscar nominations in the writing categories.
+This year, the same will probably happen with Brad Bird’s The Incredibles.

-Somewhat ironically, WGA Award nominee Mean Girls' Oscar chances are iffy.
+Somewhat ironically, memorable quotes or no, WGA Award nominee Mean Girls’ Oscar chances are iffy.

 ‘Mean Girls’ quotes